The average purchase decision process in retail takes just 5 seconds so immediacy of communication through engaging

-But how does packaging positively influence this purchase behaviour?
+But how does brand and packaging design positively influence this purchase behaviour?

 Putting price aside, if it’s a regular buy, the packaging shape, form and colour act as a visual shorthand, enabling the consumer to quickly identify their favoured product on shelf and removing the need for close scrutiny.